calmip/callisto/README.md

     lxd init

 Callisto uses ansible to deploy the application on several lxd containers (centOs7 based).
-So Ansible should be installed on the host:
+So Ansible should be installed on the host (release 2.9.11 required):

-    apt install ansible
+    sudo -H pip3 install ansible==2.9.11

 Installing Callisto (base containers)
 -------------------------------------